 A: My early career was working in restaurants.
 I became focused on food safety because I never wanted a restaurant I was associated with to have an outbreak or be the cause of people suffering from tainted food.
 Food safety became a true passion for me.

 In 1996, I transitioned to working at Feeding America as a compliance auditor where I conducted audits of food banks across the United States.
 I was recruited to lead their food safety team in 2009.
 My intense interest in food safety fueled my work—especially considering I was part of a team serving over 49 million Americans affected by food insecurity.

 In 2015, I went back to school and earned my Masters of Science in Food Safety from Michigan State University because I wanted to provide strong leadership with authority and vision.
 This education provided me with a solid foundation to build successful organizational programs for Feeding America and to network externally with a wide range of food safety professionals.

-Earlier in 2019 when I learned of Stop’s search for a new CEO, I became intrigued by Stop’s focus on preventing illness and death due to contaminated food for every person.
+Earlier in 2019 when I learned of STOP’s search for a new CEO, I became intrigued by their focus on preventing illness and death due to contaminated food for every person.
 I saw this as the perfect opportunity to not only continue being an advocate for food safety but to also employ the leadership skills I had developed in my 23-year career at Feeding America.

 A: The fact that foodborne illness is PREVENTABLE.

 There are small, basic things every person can do—like washing their hands with soap and water before and after handling food—that can make all the difference in preventing illness from contaminated food.

 With that in mind, I feel really good about doing everything I can to inspire more people to develop those basic habits so that, together, safe food handling can be “just the way we do things.”